 EdgeCollapsableSurfaceMesh, which presents the surface mesh as being a halfedge data structure, and any surface mesh that is a model of that concept can be simplified.
 The concept is defined not in terms of a monolithic class, but in terms of a set of functions and traits, making it easy to adapt any concrete surface mesh type, even if it is not a halfedge data structure at all.
 In particular, the concept definition follows the design of the Boost Graph Library (Bgl) .

 http://en.wikipedia.org/wiki/Policy-based_design), meaning that you can customize some aspects of the process by passing a set of policy objects.
 Each policy object specifies a particular aspect of the algorithm, such as how edges are selected and where the replacement vertex is placed.
 All policies have a sensible default.
 Furthermore, the API uses the so-called

 named-parameters technique which allows you to pass only the relevant parameters, in any order, omitting those parameters whose default is appropriate.

-The free function that implements the simplification algorithm takes not only the surface and the desired stop predicate but a number of additional parameters which control and monitor the simplification process.
+The free function that implements the simplification algorithm takes not only the surface mesh and the desired stop predicate but a number of additional parameters which control and monitor the simplification process.
 This section briefly describes the process in order to set the background for the discussion of the parameters to the algorithm.

 There are two slightly different "edge" collapse operations.
 One is known as edge-collapse while the other is known as halfedge-collapse.
 Given an edge